susanyang17/doc/dev-ref/Performance_Guide.md

 # Calling Multiple Range Methods

-When calling `Range` setter method, keikai spreadsheet will automatically check cell dependencies, update the dependent cells and refresh the spreadsheet UI of the range.
+When calling `Range` setter method, Keikai spreadsheet will automatically check cell dependencies, update the dependent cells and refresh the spreadsheet UI of the range.
 However, in following cases, developers might not want such "automation" and like to control the evaluation and